RuzbihanZaleek/RuzbihanZaleek/README.md

 - 🔭 I’m a final year student of University of Colombo
 - 🌱 I’m reading electronics & IT in the faculty of Science
 - 🥅 2021 Goals: Complete my degree
 - ⚡ I’m interested to do projects using different technologies
+- 💬 Ask me about anything [here](https://github.com/RuzbihanZaleek/RuzbihanZaleek/issues)

 ### Connect with me: